saljs/saljs.github.io/index.md

 ---

 ## About me:
-I am currently a full-stack web developer, working at the University of Wisconsin - La Crosse, where I also received my Bachelor's degree in Computer Science in 2019.
+I am currently a software research engineer, working at [GrammaTech](https://www.grammatech.com).
+I recieved my Bachelor's degree in Computer Science in 2019 from the University of Wisconsin - La Crosse.
 My professional interests include a wide range of topics within computer science, ranging from microcontrollers and robotics to distributed computing and machine learning.
 I've been creating software since 2012, and love learning about new technologies and new ways of thinking about and writing code.

 In my spare time I enjoy working on electronics projects or my homelab, reading, and spending time with my family.
 I also consider myself something of an amateur